All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Strong mechanistic basis: NAD+ biology is well understood at the molecular level, and the rationale for supplementation is grounded in decades of biochemistry research.

-• Robust preclinical data: Hundreds of animal studies consistently show benefits of NAD+ restoration across multiple organ systems and disease models.
+• Strong preclinical data: Hundreds of animal studies consistently show benefits of NAD+ restoration across multiple organ systems and disease models.

 • Growing human data: Several small-to-medium clinical trials have shown that NAD+ precursors are safe and can raise blood NAD+ levels in humans.
 Some trials have demonstrated functional improvements, but large-scale efficacy data is still limited .

-• Not FDA-approved: NAD+ therapy is not approved by the FDA to treat, cure, or prevent any disease.
+• Not FDA-approved: NAD+ therapy isn't approved by the FDA to treat, cure, or prevent any disease.

 Safety and Side Effects